KristobalJunta/floppymusic/README.md

 # floppymusic

-This repo contains melodies, written in C++, to be played using Raspberry Pi and floppy disk drive This was made using [XtraPerianer's guide](https://xtraperianer.wordpress.com/2014/08/06/making-floppy-music-with-a-raspberry-pi/?lang=en)
+This repo contains melodies, written in C++, to be played using Raspberry Pi and floppy disk drive.
+This was made using [XtraPerianer's guide](https://xtraperianer.wordpress.com/2014/08/06/making-floppy-music-with-a-raspberry-pi/?lang=en).
+I also edited that instruction and added it to repository [here](instructions/HOWTO.md)

 ## To assemble this you need: